CONSTITUTION OF THE YOUTH BRANCH OF THE ROYAL SCOTTISH COUNTRY DANCE SOCIETY

 The Officers of the YB shall consist of the Chairperson, the Secretary and the Treasurer.

 The Chairperson shall hold office for two years and on completion of his/her term of office shall be eligible for re-election for a further term of two years.
-Thereafter he/she shall not be eligible for re-election for a period of one year.
+Thereafter he/she/they shall not be eligible for re-election for a period of one year.

 The Secretary and Treasurer shall hold office for up to four years, except that the first Treasurer so appointed shall serve a reduced term of up to three years in order to ensure that the two positions are not normally vacated at the same time.

-The Committee shall have power to appoint an Interim Chairperson, Secretary and/or Treasurer from outside the Committee to fill any vacancies occurring between AGM but any Officers so appointed shall serve only until the next AGM when he/she shall be eligible for election to the Committee.
+The Committee shall have power to appoint an Interim Chairperson, Secretary and/or Treasurer from outside the Committee to fill any vacancies occurring between AGM but any Officers so appointed shall serve only until the next AGM when he/she/they shall be eligible for election to the Committee.

 The Committee may appoint an Honorary President and Honorary Vice-Presidents.

 Chairperson – The YB Chairperson is the executive officer of the YB.
 He/She/They shall preside at YB Meetings and at meetings of the Committee.
 In the absence of the Chairperson from a meeting a chairperson shall be appointed from among those present in person or electronically.
 The chairperson of any meeting, whether a YB or Committee meeting, shall have a casting as well as a deliberative vote.

 Secretary – It shall be the duty of the Secretary to see that regular meetings are held, to conduct the correspondence of the YB and to keep proper minutes of such meetings.
 Additionally the Secretary shall:

 (a) prepare an annual report of the activities of the YB during the preceding year;